j-quelly/gscp/client/README.md

 - [x] session handling should be stateless [8/27/2017]
 - [x] implement some loading state for better perceived performance [8/27/2017]
 - [x] improve the loading state with some animation...
 [8/27/2017]
-- [ ] now might be a good time for sass
-- [ ] now is a good time for redux
-- [ ] routing / redirection
 - [ ] unit tests
 - [ ] end to end tests
 - [ ] remember me